 mail From: firstname.lastname@example.org rcpt To: email@example.com data Subject: Hi There!
 [Text of message ended by a "." alone on a line. ] .

-Create a new private key (unencrypted for pubcookie)
+- To create a new private key (unencrypted for pubcookie) at the same time:

 openssl req -newkey rsa:2048 -nodes -keyout <Apache server dir>/conf/ssl.key/<server name>.key -keyform PEM \ -out <Apache server dir>/conf/ssl.csr/<server name>.csr -outform PEM